Chege1234/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 4 displays current directory contents, including hidden files using the long format script 5 displays current directory content script 6 creates a directory in another directory
+script 4 displays current directory contents, including hidden files using the long format script 5 displays current directory content script 6 creates a directory in another directory script 7 moves a file from a directory to another directory